RevolutionAnalytics/quickcheck/docs/tutorial.md

  - Aim for 100% coverage
  - Keep code and tests short.

 Quickcheck can help with the second point.
-Argument `coverage` to function `test`  will generate a simple coverage report highlighting areas of your code, with line-level detail, that is not covered by a test.
-To get a package-level coverage report, enter `no.coverage(<path-to-oackage>)`.
+Argument `cover` to function `test`  will generate a simple coverage report highlighting areas of your code, with line-level detail, that is not covered by a test.
+To get a package-level coverage report, enter `coverage(<path-to-package>)`.
-Quickcheck own tests achieve 90% coverage, with the function `no.coverage` itself representing most of the skipped lines.

 ## Modifying or defining random data generators